Bar Law

 Bar law also handles bars and other facilities that serve alcohol.
 It can incorporate different rules and regulations designed to ensure the security of patrons and the public's safety.

 One significant area of regulation is the facility's physical layout and safety measures.
 Bars must have emergency exits, sufficient lighting, and fire safety standards.
-They may also be needed to have a security team on-site to prevent conflicts and other incidents.
+They may also need a security team on-site to prevent conflicts and other incidents, but this is not a requirement under bar law.

 In addition to physical constraints, bar law can also comprise rules about promotion and marketing.
 For instance, bars may be restricted from advertising to minors or making inaccurate or deceptive claims about the effects of alcohol.